sen0rxol0/FutureRestore-Script/README.md

 - iPad 7th Gen (2019)
 - iPod Touch 7th Gen (2019)

-## Requirements
+## Requirements:

-- Have a SHSH blob from a SHSH Blobs saver ready
+- SHSH blob from a SHSH Blobs saver.
-- Download a IPSW with same firmware version as the saved SHSH blob
+- Downloaded IPSW file with same firmware version as the saved SHSH blob.
+- macOS system

 ## How to use: